Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab3.md

 generalizing probability theory with a framework that models epistemic uncertainty - in plain English, it is the mathematical formalization of evidence.
 It is often used to combine information and therefore conclusions from multiple sources into a coherent, provable statement.
+And the end result of this framework is an rigorous enclosure of the true value of a calculated or simulated number.[^5]

-This formalization starts from a event space that is bounded through support and plausibility, then it assigns masses (probabilities) to this sets[^5],
+This formalization starts from a event space that is bounded through support and plausibility, then it assigns masses (probabilities) to the sets[^6],

 Of a Bayesian Approximation
 <table>

-### Statistical Error

 ## Systematic Errors in Development